Top 10 Interview Questions & Answers | TCP/UDP

-Network traffic mainly categorizes into two types: Transmission Control Protocol (TCP) and User Datagram Protocol (UDP).
+Network traffic mainly categorizes into two types of packets: Transmission Control Protocol (TCP) and User Datagram Protocol (UDP).
 Both protocols help in to establish the connection and transfer data between two ends of the communication.
 Below are the TCP/UDP interview questions and answers which generally asked in an interview.

 Q1.
 Explain Transmission Control Protocol, TCP.

 - TCP is a connection-oriented protocol.
-It simply means when data is transferring from source to destination, protocol takes care of data integrity by sending data packet again if it lost during transmission.
+It simply means when data is transferring from source to destination, the protocol takes care of data integrity by sending the data packet again if it is lost during transmission.

-- TCP ensures reliability and error-free data stream.
+- TCP ensures reliability and an error-free data stream.

 Q2.
 Explain User Datagram Protocol, UDP.